Almir-git-unifc/login-signup-bootstrap-react/README.md

 # Intro <a name = "Intro"></a>

-Explicação introdutória sobre o App.
+This project was developed previously for CodeWithYousaf, found on youtube with the title

-First: This project was developed using VITE, which is a little different from the original react.
+""" Build React Login & Sign Up UI Template with Bootstrap 5 """

-In the Login Signup xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+However, in my devepoment used: Msg-linter and comitzen for semantic version and improved the colors and responsiveness of the app

 <!--
 Layout de site responsivo, simples, criado com código html, css e javascript; usando regra de mídia, barra de rolagem, ícone de sanduíche e menu deslizante